endaaman/tym/README.md

 ## Color scheming

-Please refer to the Correspondence table of each color below.
+Please refer to the correspondence table of each color below.

 ```
 color_0  : black (background)